-The bill in California would amend a law to require companies to show there was a "substantial and material" breach before terminating a contract.
-Existing state law allows termination for "good cause," which can be any violation of the contract.
+The California bill would amend a law to require companies to show there was a "substantial and material" breach before terminating a contract.
+An existing state law allows termination for "good cause," which can be any violation of the contract.

 It would also require companies to give a franchisee back their business or compensate them for its value if a contract was wrongfully terminated.
 As it stands, companies only have to pay franchisees for store inventory, which would be a fraction of that amount.

 Gov. Jerry Brown has not indicated whether he plans to sign the bill, which was passed by California's senate and assembly.
-He has until the end of September to act.
+He has until the end of September.

 The International Franchise Association, which is backed by companies including McDonald's, says the bill would result in "countless frivolous lawsuits" and is unnecessary because franchisees can sue if they feel they've been treated unfairly.
 It notes franchisees are given 30 days to fix violations before a contract can be terminated.